 When scanning through customer reviews online, we noticed complaints about various models withering and warping in the sun.
 Because of this, we were extra vigilant, even when we set them out in the blazing southern Utah desert sun.
 Thankfully, in our testing period, none of the chargers endured much damage at all.
 These are hardy machines, and with technology advancing every year, solar panel companies have come leaps and bounds in the construction of portable options.

 Models with external storage pockets, like the Powergreen 20W and the Instapark Mercury 10, won us over because their pocket not only protects extra gadgets but also keeps the USB port dry and covered when charging.
-Some of the models, like the Goal Zero Nomad 7, have a mesh pocket, which is helpful for seeing what is inside, but also tends to wear out faster than a more burly canvas construction.
+Some of the models, like the Goal Zero Nomad 7, have a mesh pocket, which helps to see what is inside, but also tends to wear out faster than canvas.
 Others, like the Renogy 5W and the Suntactics S-Charger 14 lack pockets, which makes them more streamlined but also harder to keep track of your cables.
 The Renogy 5W's USB port is well-protected on the back of the panel, but the ports on the Suntactics panel are exposed to the elements and often got dirt in them when we propped it up on its side to charge.

 Weight and Portability

-Since the primary function of all these portable models is to be, well mobile, this is an important category.
+Since the primary function of all these portable models is to be, well mobile, this is a relevant category.
 A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.

-The models range from a mere 5.6 ounces, like the Renogy 5W, the only model to earn a 10 out of 10 for portability, to the iClever BoostCel 12W, which weighs in at 21.5 ounces.
-For the most part, smaller options will be less powerful, but some of the low wattage panels, like the Goal Zero Nomad 7 weigh almost as much as the 20W powerhouse panels.
+The models range from a mere 5.6 ounces, like the Renogy 5W, the only model to earn a 10 out of 10 for portability, to the Voltaic 20 or RAVPower 24, which weigh in at around 26 ounces, or the X Dragon, which is around 37 ounces.
+For the most part, smaller options will be less powerful, but some of the low wattage panels, like the Goal Zero Nomad 7, weigh almost as much as the 20W powerhouse panels.

 Deciding on the right solar charger can be an overwhelming task.
 To make it easier to wrap your head around, figure out what you will be using it for, and go from there.
 Are you running a mobile office and need to keep multiple, energy-hungry devices happy?
 Or are you concerned with having a fully charged phone on a weekend excursion?
-The smaller watt options are going to be less expensive, and thus less powerful.
+The smaller watt options are going to be less expensive, and often less powerful.
 As you increase the wattage, the panels become more and more efficient.
 The sky is the limit, but it depends on how much money you are willing to spend.
 We put all 18 of these competitors to the test and found that there are some that perform better than others, and a higher price tag doesn't necessarily mean a better product.
 We hope that our thorough tests and reviews of these products will be useful to you as you shop around for your new solar charger.
-If you need further assistance in finding the model that best suits your needs, check out our Buying Advice article.

 — Jane Jackson